Skip to main content

 1. Pineify Strategy Optimizer Extension (Top Pick)

-• Find the Best Timeframe, Too: This is a game-changer.
-Most optimizers only tweak the strategy parameters.
-Pineify lets you also test which chart timeframe (like 1 minute, 5 minutes, 1 hour, etc.) works best alongside those settings, all in one go.
+• Multi-timeframe optimization: This is the feature I use most.
+Most optimizers only tweak strategy parameters.
+Pineify also tests which chart timeframe (1m, 5m, 1h, etc.) pairs best with those settings in one pass.

 How the Kioseff Trading AI Strategy Optimizer Works

-• Works with Almost Anything: You can connect it to any strategy or indicator you're already using on TradingView.
+• Compatible with any strategy or indicator on TradingView.

 3. The Optimiser Chrome Extension